 On the other hand, if you have the right tools and expertise at home, you can save some money performing the installation yourself.
-If you aren’t sure of what you are doing, you might avoid this path because you could create more damage to the car’s body.
+If you aren’t sure of what you are doing, you might want to avoid this path, as you could end up doing more damage to the car’s body.
 In the end, you could spend more than if you had the mirror professionally installed.

 3. Manual vs. Automatic